CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

  });
 ```

 Save and all unit tests pass.
+Now our store should be set.

+## Creating the API Method

-With that, our store should be working.
-Let's rerun the E2E test to see if it's progressed.
-The console says:
+Let's step back up to the E2E level and see if the E2E test has progressed.
+Rerun it and the console says:

 ```sh
 TypeError: t.createRestaurant is not a function